 Inspired by European celebrations like the Festival of Lights in Lyon, France — an event which Herring says “blew his mind” when he attended in 2007 — the Portland Winter Light Festival combines creativity with various forms of light.
 Artworks might feature fire, tungsten lights and LEDs, along with playful use of reflections and shadows.
 Artists throughout Cascadia (Washington, Oregon, British Columbia, Alaska, Idaho and Northern California) submit proposals for these displays to a volunteer committee months in advance.
 During the festival, the chosen artists are on hand to speak with festival-goers and answer questions about their work.

 Herring says that while the festival has no restrictions on installation size, artists must follow one rule: No white light.
 That ubiquitous shade is considered harsher and less aesthetically pleasing than other light forms.
 “The lighting that America uses all the time is super utilitarian,” he says.
 “The technology’s here to make it dynamic.
 You can create your own world.”

 Winter Light Festival 2018

-The third Winter Light Festival, themed “The Light of Progress,” will showcase more than 100 installations at “hubs” around the city, along with live performers, interactive activities and events.
-This year’s roster of more than 100 artists and creators drew almost exclusively from the Pacific Northwest.
+The third Winter Light Festival was themed “The Light of Progress” and showcased more than 100 installations at “hubs” around the city, along with live performers, interactive activities and events.
+The year’s roster of more than 100 artists and creators drew almost exclusively from the Pacific Northwest.

-For the first time in its history, the festival is also expanding to additional sites throughout the city.
+For the first time in its history, the festival expanded to additional sites throughout the city.

 “The Portland Winter Light Festival has already become a favorite wintertime destination for the Portland community,” Herring said.
 “Nothing showcases that more than our ability to bring in artists and performers from around the region and [to] expand the footprint of this year’s festival to neighborhoods well beyond anything we’ve been able to do before.”